 - The uptake of bowel screening by people aged 60-74 has improved steadily over the last year but the target of 60% has still not been achieved. - Uptake of invitations to attend NHS Health Checks has remained steady during the year and all Oxfordshire GPs are working hard to invite 40-74 year olds. - Smoking quit rates in the county failed to meet the target in the last year by quite a large margin.
-The Health Improvement Board has considered the potential impact of e-cigarettes on this area of work. - Smoking rates in pregnancy are lower than the national figures but some

-- women are continuing to smoke. - The Health Improvement Board has been monitoring the rates of successful completion of alcohol and drugs treatment in the last year and there is still cause for concern as Oxfordshire still lags behind national averages.
+The Health Improvement Board has considered the potential impact of e-cigarettes on this area of work. - Smoking rates in pregnancy are lower than the national figures but some women are continuing to smoke. - The Health Improvement Board has been monitoring the rates of successful completion of alcohol and drugs treatment in the last year and there is still cause for concern as Oxfordshire still lags behind national averages.

-- 8.1 At least 60% of those sent bowel screening packs will complete and return them (ages 60-74 years).
-Responsible Organisation: NHS England - 8.2 Of people aged 40-74 who are eligible for health checks once every 5 years, at least 15% are invited to attend during the year.
+8.1 At least 60% of those sent bowel screening packs will complete and return them (ages 60-74 years).
+Responsible Organisation: NHS England

+8.2 Of people aged 40-74 who are eligible for health checks once every 5 years, at least 15% are invited to attend during the year.
 No CCG locality should record less than 15% and all should aspire to 20%.
-Responsible Organisation: Oxfordshire County Council - 8.3 Oxfordshire performance for those taking up the invitation for NHS Health Checks should exceed the national average (baseline 2015-16 was 51.7% nationally).
-No CCG locality should record less than 50% Responsible Organisation: Oxfordshire County Council - 8.4 Oxfordshire performance for the number of people quitting smoking for at least 4 weeks should exceed 2015-16 baseline by at least 10% (baseline 1562 quitters 2015-16)
+Responsible Organisation: Oxfordshire County Council

+8.3 Oxfordshire performance for those taking up the invitation for NHS Health Checks should exceed the national average (baseline 2015-16 was 51.7% nationally) and aspire to 55% in the year ahead.
+No CCG locality should record less than 50% Responsible Organisation: Oxfordshire County Council

+8.4 Oxfordshire performance for the number of people quitting smoking for at least 4 weeks should exceed 2015-16 baseline by at least 10% (baseline 1562 quitters 2015-16) Responsible Organisation: Oxfordshire County Council

-Responsible Organisation: Oxfordshire County Council - 8.5 The number of women smoking in pregnancy should remain below 8% recorded at time of delivery (baseline 2015-16 was 7%).
-Responsible Organisation: Oxfordshire Clinical Commissioning Group - 8.6 Oxfordshire performance for the proportion of opiate users who successfully complete treatment should improve on the local baseline in 2015-16 (4.5%) with a longer term aspiration to reach the national average (6.8% in 2015-16) Responsible Organisation: Oxfordshire County Council - 8.7 Oxfordshire performance for the proportion of non-opiate users who successfully complete treatment should improve on the local baseline in 2015-16 (26.2%) with a longer term aspiration to reach the national average (37.3% in 2015-16) Responsible Organisation: Oxfordshire County Council
+8.5 The number of women smoking in pregnancy should remain below 8% recorded at time of delivery (baseline 2015-16 was 7%).
+Responsible Organisation: Oxfordshire Clinical Commissioning Group

+8.6 Oxfordshire performance for the proportion of opiate users who successfully complete treatment should improve on the local baseline in 2015-16 (4.5%) and reach 5% in the year ahead with a longer term aspiration to reach the national average (6.8% in 2015-16) Responsible Organisation: Oxfordshire County Council

+8.7 Oxfordshire performance for the proportion of non-opiate users who successfully complete treatment should improve on the local baseline in 2015-16 (26.2%) to reach 30% in the year ahead, with a longer term aspiration to reach the national average (37.3% in 2015-16) Responsible Organisation: Oxfordshire County Council